 From Frommer’s: For more than a century, the resort community of Woodstock has been considered one of New England’s most exquisite villages, and its attractiveness has benefited from the largesse of some of the country’s most affluent citizens.
 Even the surrounding countryside is, by and large, unsullied — it’s pretty difficult to drive to Woodstock via any route that isn’t pastoral and scenic, and by the time you’re here you’re already feeling as if you’re back in some other, slower-paced era.
 Few New England villages can top Woodstock for sheer grace and elegance; its tidy downtown is compact and neat, populated by galleries and boutiques.
 The lovely village green is surrounded by handsome homes, creating what amounts to a comprehensive review of architectural styles of the 19th and early 20th centuries, and you could literally throw a stone (but don’t) from the town center and hit a fine covered bridge.
 Read more: http://www.frommers.com/destinations/woodstockvt/2183010001.html#ixzz20Wutif6Z

 Lodging: I have reserved a block of rooms at a fine local motel, I send details when you register.
 Please make your reservations right away, fall foliage season is an extremely busy time in Woodstock and rooms fill fast.
 Woodstock is home to many B&Bs, motels and the large, but expensive, Woodstock Inn.
 If you prefer camping, Quechee Gorge State Park and Silver Lake State Park are nearby.
 I can help suggest places to stay.
 If you would like to share a room, please email me and I can try to coordinate that with other participants.

-Meals: We’ll start the workshop on Thursday night with my famous mediocre spaghetti dinner (I am a much better photographer than cook) and dinner will be provided on Saturday night (but I won’t be cooking).
+Meals: We’ll start the workshop on the first night with my famous mediocre spaghetti dinner (I am a much better photographer than cook) and dinner will be provided on another night (but I won’t be cooking).
 Each day we’ll grab a quick breakfast on the road and try to stop at one of the fun local country stores for lunch.